JosephCrispell/GeneralTools/ProcessingPipeline/README.txt

 ## FOR FULL INSTALLATION INSTRUCTIONS SEE installation.txt

-# Running on Ubuntu v16.04
+# Running on Ubuntu v18
 # fastqc - tool to examine quality of FASTQ files
-# cutadapt - used by trimGalore
+# cutadapt - tool to trim reads and remove adapters
 # bwa - alignment algorithm
 # samtools - package of tools to handle sequencing files
 # blastn - tool to compare a sequence to a database of sequences